w3c/wai-curricula/content/designer/visual-design.md

 Students should be able to:

 * explain how people with disabilities rely on designs that adapt to different colors, layouts, spacing, and positions
-* design layouts with sufficient color contrast for text, images of text, and controls
+* design layouts with sufficient contrast ratio for text, images of text, and controls
 * design clear and distinguishable focus indicators, for example by using borders, color, and highlighting
 * use headings, spacing, and styling to group related content
 * use several visual and non-visual cues to convey information, including text, color, patterns, and icons